sendgrid/sendgrid-csharp/USE_CASES.md

 <a name="working-with-permissions" ></a>
 # Working with permissions

 The permissions builder is a convenient way to manipulate API key permissions when creating new API keys or managing existing API keys.
 You can use the types named according to the various [permissions](https://sendgrid.api-docs.io/v3.0/api-key-permissions) to add the scopes required for those permissions.
+By default, all scopes for a given permission are added; however, You can filter out certain scopes by passing a ScopeOptions parameter.

-For example, to create an API key for Alerts and Stats:
+For example, to create an API key for all *Alerts* scopes and *Stats*:

 ```
 var apiKey = Environment.GetEnvironmentVariable("NAME_OF_THE_ENVIRONMENT_VARIABLE_FOR_YOUR_SENDGRID_KEY");